-There are several requirements that HECM reverse mortgage borrowers must follow.
+There are three main requirements that you must fulfill if you have a Home Equity Conversion Mortgage (HECM), the most common type of reverse mortgage loan.
 If you don’t meet these requirements, you could lose your home to foreclosure.

 As a reverse mortgage borrower, you have three main responsibilities:

-- You are required to pay property charges such as property taxes and homeowners insurance on time.
+- You are required to pay your property charges—such as property taxes and homeowners insurance—on time.

 - Your home must be kept in good repair.

 - Your home must be your principal residence.

 Pay your property taxes and homeowners insurance on time